Walking at night

 There's no doubt that taking your dog for a night-time stroll can be a peaceful and refreshing experience.
 With less traffic on the roads and fewer pedestrians on the paths and in the parks, the whole thing just feels that bit more relaxing.
-For owners who work long daytime hours, an evening walk may be the only opportunity for exercise they have.
-For many, a bracing stroll in the British outdoors is the perfect way to unwind after a busy day.
+For owners who work long daytime hours, an evening walk may be the only opportunity for exercise you have.
+For many, a bracing stroll in the great outdoors is the perfect way to unwind after a busy day.

 But there is a downside to everything and night-time dog walking is no exception.
 The likelihood of something happening – a traffic collision, for instance, is far greater after dark than during daylight hours.
 During dusk and in the weeks approaching winter when the evenings draw in fast, you and your dog become virtually invisible.
 Even when walking in well-lit areas, your chances of being noticed by motorists are reduced.